quicbit-js/qb-standard/doc/recommended-style.md

   JSON, urls, file names, etc.
   Symbols in pascalCase can't be easily indexed or split or managed in any way other than as lump-identities whose case must be maintained.
-In contrast, underscore_words work effectively in other contexts and whether case information is present or not.
+In contrast, snake_case work effectively in other contexts and whether case information is present or not.

-* **Use either pascalCase or underscore_words for local parameters and variables** a.k.a.
+* **Use either pascalCase or snake_case for local parameters and variables** a.k.a.
   "the awareness and sensitivity standard"

-  pascalCase and underscore_words are both legitimate styles for local parameters and variables.
+  pascalCase and snake_case are both legitimate styles for local parameters and variables.

   As a software developer, one should feel quite capable of